jbhopkins/bioxtasraw/installer/readme_making_mac_installer.txt

 through conda forge.
 The new ones through conda have some weird error.
 See: https://github.com/conda/conda/issues/9678

-Note: if pyopencl is installed, the build will fail.

-Note 2: Without numba, I've now gotten this to work with stock enthought canopy, with the extra raw packages installed through pip (Fabio, pyfai, hdf5plugin) and uninstalling pyside.
+Note: For RAW to build on 10.9, using python 3, install miniconda from the 4.5.12 installer (not latest!)

-Note 3: It looks like when the intel mkl library is linked to numpy, the Mac build gets really big (~750 MB).
+Note: It looks like when the intel mkl library is linked to numpy, the Mac build gets really big (~750 MB).
 Can unlink it by install conda package nomkl if desired.

-Note 4: In order to refresh the size of the RAW.app package you need to first delete the .DS_store file that is in the folder it is in, then relaunch Finder from the force quit menu.
+Note: In order to refresh the size of the RAW.app package you need to first delete the .DS_store file that is in the folder it is in, then relaunch Finder from the force quit menu.

 More info on disk images here: